The Impacts - Inner Works Therapy

 • In relationships or friendships, do you feel you need to do all the work to make sure that others are happy?

-• Are you overly-controlling in relationships?
+• Are you overly-picky, sensitive, hypervigilant in relationships?

 • Are your relationships and friendships tinged with a lack of trust and perceived abandonment?